50% OFF SHIPPING ON ORDERS OVER $300!

 Habitat and Tank Prerequisites

-Lifespan and Breeding of a Neon Tetra
+Lifespan and Breeding

 Feeding and Nutrition

-1. Gold Head Neon Tetras
+1. Gold Head Neon Tetra

-2. Diamond Neon Tetras
+2. Diamond Neon Tetra

 3. Black Neon Tetra

-4. Green Tetra
+4. Green (False) Neon Tetra

 Tauseeq Magsi